Learn overall Japanese (all 4 skills reading, writing, listening and speaking).

 Brand new dormitory.

-New facilities available from April 2019, with affordable housing provided.
+New dormitory facilities (choose single, double or triple rooms) available from April 2019, with affordable housing provided.

 All classes are conducted in Japanese.
 This 'direct' teaching method allows you to start thinking in Japanese, meaning you will learn at a much faster pace.

 For those on a student visa with excellent grades and attendance, who are studying for over one year.
 (Maximum study duration is 2 years on a student visa.
 You most likely need a student visa if you would like to study for over 3 months.
 Contact us and we will walk you through the process).

 It is recommended to learn the basics before arriving, of course :) Free resources can be provided if asked.